Flexberry/flexberry.github.io/pages/products/flexberry-designer/views/fd_t-view.en.md

 ## Settings

-[Visibility](fd_hidden-properties-view.html) does not affect the display of attributes, since all fields will be visible regardless of the value of the field "Visibility".
+[Visibility](fd_hidden-properties-view.html) does not affect the display of attributes, since all fields will be visible regardless of the value of the field `Видимость`.
 By default, the visibility must be set for all attributes.

 Fields [audit](efs_audit.html) should be the only object for which the view is created.
 Fields audit masters in this view must not be specified.